 NOTE TO SELLERS ON THIS LIST.
 Show us you want to fix the problem, not to be a part of it.
 Change your language, etc. and we'll take you off the list.
 All we want is a safe marketplace for buyers and sellers.

 Sellers who sell only or almost only fakes.
-They use deceptive language and we've seen them actively change that language when challenged, to avoid punishment:
+They use deceptive language and we've seen them actively change that language when challenged, to avoid punishment and deceive buyers:

-Ebay: FOSLAND / FOSWORLD - has been selling fakes for at least 3 years on ebay with the exact same loose-languaged story.
+Ebay: FOSLAND / FOSWORLD - has been selling fakes for at least 4 years on ebay with the exact same loose-languaged story.
 He has sold fake Dr. Suess art, fake Calvin and Hobbes art, etc. Sometimes for very high prices.
 Check out the boards on CAF for discussions of their latest fakes.
 We cannot stress enough that this person sells COMPLETELY fake art for high prices.
 This one is a full on criminal.

-Ebay: italiantom - Lists some items in titles as "Cell Animation Art" but within the description says that the same item is "not hand-painted" but a "Cel print."
+Ebay: italiantom - Another crook.
+Lists some items with titles that call them "Cell Animation Art" but within the description says that the same item is "not hand-painted" but a "Cel print."
 So those are FAKES.
 Also, now includes language about how "cel" has come to encompass many things.
 It has not.
 DO NOT BUY their art.
 ALso, some items are listed as "Hand-Painted cels" and again claim to be for publicity or from conventions.
 BUT THEY ARE FAKES.
 For example, at the time of writing this there is a "Cel" from Frozen for sale.
 There are no cels from Frozen.
 PERIOD.
-He then goes on in his descriptions to claim he has bought these from animation stores, etc. Clearly to deceive and confuse, as they are fakes.
+This seller then goes on in his descriptions to claim he has bought these from animation stores, etc. Clearly to deceive and confuse, as they are fakes.
 RECENTLY they have begun issuing warnings claiming that ANYONE else selling Spongebob cels without their COA are fakes.
 Obviously a greedy-scare-style sales tactic.
 Stay away - he's one of the worst of the worst.
 We HATE having to tell people that the art they bought from Italiantom is fake.